-Most runners believe that more miles is better, but running on land results a ground force impact of 2-3 times your body weight.
-So a 150 pound runner will strike the ground with 300-450 pounds of force.
+Most runners believe that more miles are better, but running on land results in a ground force impact of 2-3 times your body weight.
+So a 150-pound runner will strike the ground with 300-450 pounds of force.

 Deep water running, when done correctly provides all of the benefits of running on land and more.
 The resistance of the water, which is 800 times greater than air, challenges muscles of the legs, arms, core and cardiovascular system – all without any impact!
 Studies show that even competitive runners can replace 30% of their training with deep water running and maintain peak fitness.

 As a running coach, I recommend replacing at least one land run a week in the deep water.
 The ideal time is the day after a long or particularly hard workout.